troclaux/notes/compilers.md

 > compile time: period when the source code is converted into machine code
 > runtime: period when the program is actually running after it has been compiled

-- interpreted languages typically don't have a compile time phase
+- interpreted languages typically skip full compilation to machine code, but may compile to bytecode before execution (e.g. `.py` => `.pyc` files)
-  - instead, code is parsed and executed directly at runtime
 - compile time happens before runtime for compiled languages

 ## compilation process